dodsonphillip62/notes/README.md

 5. Set reminders and deadlines: Use tools like calendars, task management apps, email, Slack, etc. to set reminders for important deadlines and check-in times.
 Following up on tasks and meeting deadlines is crucial for staying organized and on track.
 6. Stay organized: Keep your workspace clean and clutter-free.
 Organize your code, files, folders, libraries, tools, settings, shortcuts, keyboard shortcut, preferences, plugins, modules, dependencies, version control, documentation, comments, tests, code reviews, pull requests, meetings, demos, presentations, slides, diagrams, models, data, reports, analytics, feedback, ideas, plans, designs, prototypes, wireframes, mockups, screenshots, videos, recordings, logs, notes, todos, schedules, calendars.
 Everything should have a place and be easy to find and access.
 7. Learn and grow: Always be learning new skills, technologies, methodologies, best practices, patterns, frameworks, languages, platforms, editors, IDEs, debuggers, performance analyzers, profilers, versions, releases, deployments, integrations, APIs, SDKs, CLIs, DDLs.
 Keep up with the latest trends and developments in the industry.
 Share your knowledge and learn from others.

+# 2023-12-14
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips for maintaining your programming skills:

+1. Continuously read and study articles, blogs, and books related to programming and technology to gain a deeper understanding of the field.
+2. Practice coding regularly by solving problems on websites like LeetCode, HackerRank, or Project Euler to improve your problem-solving skills and keep your hands sharp.
+3. Attend workshops, conferences, meetups, online courses, etc. to learn from industry experts and network with other developers.
+This will help you stay informed about new techniques and technologies.
+4. Experiment with new programming language and frameworks to expand your skill set and stay ahead of your peers.
+Don't be afraid to take risks and try new things.
+5. Collaborate with others and share your knowledge by contributing to open-source projects or creating your own projects.
+Not only will this help others, but it will also improve Your own skills.
+6. Always be patient and open to feedback.
+Learning to code can be challenging, so don' t be discouraged if you encounter difficulties.
+Seek help from peers, mentors, forums, documentation, tutorials, to help You grow as a developer.